Lake County DUI Guide

 Critical Deadlines

-- ALR Hearing Deadline: In Tennessee, you have a limited time (typically 15 days) from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-Requesting this hearing is CRUCIAL.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your opportunity to challenge the suspension of your driver's license.

 Local Resources